fyquah/hardcaml_zprize/zprize/msm_pippenger/test_fpga_harness/README.md

-The test harness currently only supports afi-0df5b1800bfbfdd54 (msm-halve-window-sizes-2)
+The test harness currently only supports afis made from master, or our current highest performing afi: afi-0b83061a1938e28cb

 # Running Tests